DataBiosphere/terra-cli/README.md

 Usage: terra workspace [COMMAND]
 Commands related to the Terra workspace.
 Commands:
-  status    Print details about the current workspace context. create    Create a new workspace. mount     Mount an existing workspace to the current directory. delete    Delete an existing workspace.
+  create    Create a new workspace. mount     Mount an existing workspace to the current directory. delete    Delete an existing workspace.